 It looked likely ITV could fail, with figures in the TV industry members speculating the company would call in the receivers and go bust.
 Since 2009, ITV has returned to making a profit.

-Broadcasts on five main channels:
+Broadcasts on seven main channels:

 - ITV: The main channel, previously known as ITV1 from 2001 to 2013.

 - ITV2: Mostly aimed at younger viewers.
 Airs the behind-the-scenes spinoffs of Cowell-based talent contests, as well as celebrity documentaries and, er, The Only Way Is Essex.
 Also does midweek repeats of ITV weekend programming.note